lucaong/jquery-machine/README.md

 $("#myelement").data("openess-state"); // it may return 'open' or 'closed'
 ```

-Classes set by jquery-machine if you set the option `setClass` to `true` will be prefixed as well.
+Classes set by `jquery-machine` when you set the option `setClass` to `true` will be prefixed as well.